 (b) the secondary functions including the agency function like management of public debt, management of foreign exchange, etc., and other functions like advising the government on policy matters and maintaining close relationships with international financial institutions.
-The non-traditional or promotional functions, performed by the State Bank include the development of financial framework, of regulator savings and investment, provision of training facilities to bankers, and provision of credit to priority sectors.
+The non-traditional or promotional functions, performed by the State Bank include the development of the financial framework, of regulator savings and investment, provision of training facilities to bankers, and provision of credit to priority sectors.
 The State Bank also has been playing an active part in the process of Islamization of the banking system.
 The main functions and responsibilities of the State Bank can be broadly categorized as under.

 DEVELOPMENTAL ROLE OF STATE BANK

 The responsibility of a Central Bank in a developing country goes well beyond the regulatory duties of managing the monetary policy in order to achieve the macro-economic goals.
 This role covers not only the development of important components of monetary and capital markets but also assists the process of economic growth and promotes the fuller utilization of a country’s resources.

 Ever since its establishment, the State Bank of Pakistan, besides discharging its traditional functions of regulating money and credit, has played an active developmental role to promote the realization of macro-economic goals.
 The explicit recognition of the promotional role of the Central Bank evidently stems from a desire to re-orientate all policies towards the goal of rapid economic growth.
 Accordingly, the approved central banking functions have been combined by the State Bank with a well-recognized developmental role.

 The scope of the Bank’s operations has been increasing rather by including the economic growth objective in its statute under the State Bank of Pakistan Act 1956.
-The Bank’s participation in the development process has been in the form of repair of banking system in Pakistan, development of new financial institutions and debt instruments in order to promote financial intermediation, establishment of Development Financial Institutions (DFIs), directing the use of credit according to selected development priorities, providing subsidized credit, and development of the capital market.
+The Bank’s participation in the development process has been in the form of repair of the banking system in Pakistan, development of new financial institutions and debt instruments in order to promote financial intermediation, the establishment of Development Financial Institutions (DFIs), directing the use of credit according to selected development priorities, providing subsidized credit, and development of the capital market.